karanpratapsingh/react-native-boilerplate/README.md

 ## Updates

-The boilerplate will follow new React-Native releases as soon as libraries and tools used here are compatible.
+The boilerplate will follow latest React Native releases as soon as libraries and tools used here are compatible.

 ## Using the boilerplate:
 Make sure to remove the existing git history and initialize the project with your own